 Cromwell Road, London, SW7 2RL

 I am writing to you with a proposal — for the last year I have been collecting helium balloons that I have found after they have reached the upper atmosphere, popped, and fallen unceremoniously back to Earth.
-Often I find these balloons on the ground or in bushes while out walking or bike riding in various bits of woodland near to London.
+Often I find these balloons on the ground or in bushes while out walking or bike riding in various woodlands and parks.

-These objects perfectly encapsulate the excesses of modern/late capitalism, and need to be preserved to provide future generations a window into our current epoch.
+These objects perfectly encapsulate the absurd beauty of late capitalism, and I believe need to be preserved to provide future generations a window into our current epoch.

 I propose that these balloons should be added to a new collection in the V&A that I suggest calling — following the philosopher Timothy Morton — the Hyperobjects collection.
 Morton describes Hyperobjects as things that are massively distributed in time and space relative to humans.
 He goes on: